ProteinsWebTeam/interpro-docs/docs/browse.rst

 entry are shown in a box on the right hand side of the page. :ref:`Overlapping homologous superfamilies
 <overlapping>` and/or :ref:`Relationships to other entries <relationship>` are indicated where available.
 Clicking on the star symbol next to the entry name will save the entry as a Favourite.
 The full list of saved entries is available in the :ref:`favourite` in the homepage.
-Additional browse tabs provide further information on this entry, and are displayed when the information is available.
+More information about the data provided in an InterPro entry page can be found in the :doc:`InterPro Entries : essential information </entries_info>` section of the documentation.

-Types of data that may be available in the browse tabs of an InterPro entry page include:
+Additional tabs in the left-hand side menu provide further information about the entry, and are displayed when the data is available.
+Types of data that may be available in the menu of an InterPro entry page include: :ref:`proteins`, :ref:`ida`, :ref:`taxonomy`, :ref:`proteomes`, :ref:`structures`, :ref:`rosettafold`, :ref:`alphafold1`, :ref:`pathways`, :ref:`interactions` and :ref:`genome3d`.

 .. _proteins: